Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 - **Purpose**: Provides unique images for cards and other in-game visuals.
 - **Communication**:
   - **Backend → Image Generation API**: Sends requests to generate images based on the attributes of newly created cards.
-  - **Image Generation API → Backend**: Returns the generated image as a
+  - **Image Generation API → Backend**: Returns the generated image as a URL for storage.

+ # Note: Need to figure out how we are getting images.
+URL is just a place holder.